APGAR Score

 • Document both the 1-minute and 5-minute APGAR scores separately in the medical record.
 A low 1-minute score that improves significantly by 5 minutes is reassuring and has a different clinical meaning than persistently low scores.

 • Use the grimace/reflex irritability score carefully by observing spontaneous responses or responses to gentle stimulation like suctioning—aggressive stimulation can artificially elevate the score and mask true responsiveness.
+Monitor the patient for signs of fluid overload or dehydration during and after infusion, including changes in vital signs, urine output, and respiratory status.

 • If the 5-minute APGAR score is 7 or higher, the baby typically requires routine newborn care.
 Scores below 7 at 5 minutes warrant increased surveillance and possible intervention planning; scores below 4 indicate critical condition requiring immediate resuscitation.